 How to Overcome This Challenge:

 Consider setting a budget and exploring different immersion programs to find one that fits your financial situation.
 Scholarships, grants, or payment plans may also be available for some programs.
 Additionally, researching and booking travel and accommodation well in advance can help reduce costs.
 If full immersion isn’t financially feasible, look into local or online options that provide a similar level of engagement without the travel expenses.
+You can also compare pricing and packages to find the best value for intensive one-on-one instruction.

 4. High Level of Personal Commitment